Share this post:

 What most people don’t know is that Naxos hides many fine-dining and creative cuisine gems, like Barozzi Restaurant & Cocktail Bar.
 Choose among a great selection of traditional dishes with a modern twist, like ravioli with Naxian rabbit and Morchella mushrooms, slow-cooked pork collar with Naxian potatoes, and shrimps with beetroot cream and feta cheese and wash them down with a glass of wine or a sophisticated cocktail, enjoying the magical scenery.

 Get lost in the narrow streets of Apiranthos village

 If you manage to peel yourself away from Naxos beaches, you should visit the mountainous Apiranthos village.
 Apiranthos is also a nice place to stay in Naxos, especially if crowds are not your thing.
 Surrounded by nature, you’ll find peace from your hectic life!

-Sitting between two green valleys, 32 km from the island’s capital, Apiranthos is one of the most beautiful and picturesque villages of Naxos.
+Sitting between two green valleys, 32 km from the island’s capital, Apiranthos is one of the most beautiful and picturesque villages of Naxos in Greece.
 The architecture of Apiranthos is strongly influenced by the Venetians.
 Ornate balconies, narrow alleys, and coats of arms above the houses’ doors will make you feel transported to another era.

 Apiranthos has also a lot to offer in terms of sightseeing!
 The Archaeological Museum of Apiranthos, the church of Panagia Apeiranthitissa, the Museum of Folk Art, the Geological Museum, and the Venetian Tower worth a visit.